Chidinma275/demorepo2/README.md

 # Just a demo!

-This is me learning how to use git.
+This is me learning how to use git. ok

 Im a complete tech newbie